danielrob/mac-setup/README.md

 ### 8. Copy fonts across to new computers font book from your personal dropbox.

 ### 9. Open iterm and load the default profile from dropbox's default.json.

+### 10. Open vs code and turn on settings sync.
+Deselect ui-state.